-Growing up as a vegetarian, we typically ate and drank quite a bit of dairy.
+Growing up as a vegetarian, we typically consumed a lot of dairy.
 Cheese, yoghurt, milk, cream you name it!

 Think about it.
 When we were cavemen, we were only stressed when we were running from a bear or a lion.
 Your body isn’t meant to sustain that feeling for more than let’s say 10 minutes.
 And you certainly aren’t eating when you’re running for your life!